graph-knowledgegraph/KDD2019-HandsOn-Tutorial/Module_III/README.md

 ### Graph Neural Networks

-## Lab 3: Multi-sense similarity -- what does the "similairty" mean?
+## Lab 3: Network Similarity -- who are "similar" to me in the network?